Tips To Help Your Financial Aid Process

 - Read All Information Carefully – Every effort is made to provide clear information and instructions that will help to make the process as smooth as possible.
 Take your time to read all information before filling out forms or requesting documentation from other agencies to prevent avoidable mistakes and the resulting delays in processing.
 Information regarding the needed documents is also located on the Glossary of Document Tracking Terms.

-- Don’t Guess When Answering Questions – Whether on the FAFSA or on STI Documents, be sure the answers you provide are accurate.
+- Don’t Guess When Answering Questions – Whether on the FAFSA or on Southeast Tech documents, be sure the answers you provide are accurate.
 Information provided on Verification Worksheets that does not match information provided on the FAFSA (conflicting information) must be resolved with appropriate documentation before awarding can be done.
 If you guess or round your answers while filling out the FAFSA it may very well cause delays later on.

 - Fill Out All Forms Completely – All questions asked on a form are asked for a reason.
 If the response to a question is left blank we can’t assume that you meant to leave it blank.
 Signatures and dates are critical parts of official documents that quite often get overlooked.
 Also, be sure to check the back side of a page to see if there are more questions that need to be completed.
 A form will be returned for completion until all questions have been answered.